na-na-hi/renget/archive/5cxcb3.md

 Ashleigh looked unsure, "Oh, umm...okay."

-The two girls went their own way as Inigo and Imai made their way towards the music store.
+The two girls went their own way as Inigo and Imai strolled towards the music store.

 Inigo grinned, "Bro!
 I got a bunch of ideas..
 Picture this: you do a killer piano solo!
 We go into the bridge and then we hit them with this key change,  Bam!
 It'll catch them off guard, but in a good way."